Call for Free consultation

 Pro: Quick Resolution

 Another advantage of Chapter 7 is its relatively fast process.
+The entire process of Chapter 7 bankruptcy, from filing to discharge, is typically completed within a few months.
 Compared to other types of bankruptcy, a Chapter 7 bankruptcy filing can be resolved within a few months, allowing you to move on sooner.
 For comparison, typical Chapter 13 repayment plans usually last for three to five years.
 However, it’s important to know that Chapter 7 bankruptcies stay on your credit for 10 years.

 Con: Qualification Limitations

+Chapter 7 bankruptcy has specific eligibility requirements, including passing the means test, to determine if you qualify.
 To qualify for Chapter 7 bankruptcy, you need to pass a “means test,” which takes into account your income, expenses, and family size.
-If you don’t pass , you may need to file for Chapter 13 bankruptcy instead.
-Here’s as snapshot of the Chapter 7 means test formula:
+If you don’t pass, you may need to file for Chapter 13 bankruptcy instead.
+Here’s a snapshot of the Chapter 7 means test formula:

 • Step One – Calculate your monthly income